Mitacs logo with stylized blue text and an abstract symbol on the left, ending with a green circle containing a blue plus sign.

 Use this section to estimate the number of interns and their expected duration.
 The system will automatically calculate the proposed partner contribution.

-See the screenshots below for an example, you will choose the estimated duration of the project as a whole, then add interns to the project, by adding their academic level, the type of internship either a 4 or 6 month, and their expected duration to be working on the project, based on the selections it will automatically calculate the number of internship units for that intern.
+See the screenshots below for an example.
+You will choose the estimated duration of the project as a whole, then add the interns expected to participate to the project by adding their academic level, the type of internship either a 4 or 6 month, and their expected duration to be working on the project, based on the selections it will automatically calculate the number of internship units for that intern.

 • PDF interns default to the $20K model